 Instead, it means you’ll able to fly it more or less after removing it from the box.
 More times than not, the only thing you’ll need to do is insert the battery.

 Other times, you might need to charge up the battery.
-But other than that, there isn’t too much else that you’ll need to do to get into the air.
+Besides that, there isn’t too much else that you’ll need to do to get into the air.

-These types of drones are great for beginner flyers.
-That's because they require no complex setup or programming.
+This type of UAVs is excellent for beginner flyers.
+That's because they require no complicated setup or programming.